-In response to the pandemic and in accordance with direction from state and local government authorities, we implemented temporary precautionary measures intended to help minimize the risk of the virus to our employees, including temporarily requiring most employees to work remotely (which in turn increased the threat to our cyber security and data accessibility, and communication matters) and suspending all non-essential travel worldwide for our employees.
-In addition, industry events and in-person work-related meetings were cancelled.
-Currently, some employees remain remote (meaning continued increased threats to our cybersecurity and data accessibility and communication matters) and non-essential employee travel is determined based upon manager's discretion.
-Industry events and in-person meetings are slowly starting to resume.
+In response to the pandemic and in accordance with direction from state and local government authorities, we implemented temporary precautionary measures intended to help minimize the risk of the virus to our employees, including temporarily requiring most employees to work remotely (which in turn increased the threat to our cybersecurity and data accessibility, and communication matters) and suspending all non-essential travel worldwide for our employees.
+In addition, industry events and inperson work-related meetings were cancelled.
+Currently, some employees remain remote (meaning continued increased threats to our cybersecurity and data accessibility and communication matters) and non-essential employee travel is determined based upon their manager's discretion.
+Industry events and in-person meetings have resumed.
 As the COVID-19 pandemic continues to evolve, the continuation or reinstituting of any of our COVID-19 precautionary measures is highly unpredictable and could negatively affect our business.